Skip to main content

 Last touchWhen your team last communicated about this invoice and who sent or received the message.

-Click any column header to sort the table.
-You can also group invoices by customer using the Group by customer option to see per-customer aggregate balances before expanding into individual invoice rows.
+Click any column header to sort or filter the table.
+You can also group invoices by customer using the Group by customer option under Display to see per-customer aggregate balances before expanding into individual invoice rows.

 Filtering and searching invoices